 Preheat oven to 375 degrees.
-Line baking sheets with parchment paper or silicone liners.
+Line baking pans with parchment paper or silicone liners.

-Stir together flour, xanthum gum, soda, salt and cinnamon in small bowl.
+Stir together flour, baking soda, salt and cinnamon in small bowl.

 Beat butter, granulated sugar, brown sugar, eggs and vanilla extract in large mixing bowl until thoroughly combined.